 In January 2021, the Company entered into a Development and Manufacturing Services Agreement (WuXi Agreement) with WuXi Advanced Therapies, Inc. (WuXi) to serve as the Company’s cell processing manufacturing partner for the MuSK-CAART Phase 1 clinical trial, or MusCAARTesTM trial.
-The WuXi Agreement will expire the later of January 2024, or upon completion of WuXi’s services related to the MusCAARTesTM trial.
 The Company has the right to terminate the WuXi Agreement for convenience or other reasons specified in the WuXi Agreement upon prior written notice.
+WuXi has the right to terminate the WuXi Agreement for convenience with 18 months’ notice.
 If the Company terminates the WuXi Agreement, it will be obligated to pay an early termination fee of up to $1,500.
-See Note 7.
-Leases for disclosure on an embedded lease in the WuXi Agreement that was derecognized in August 2022.
+The WuXi Agreement will expire the later of January 2024, or upon completion of WuXi’s services related to MuSK-CAART.

 Research Service Agreement

 In February 2021, the Company entered into a research service agreement with CHOP for vector manufacturing.
 In May 2021, this agreement was amended to provide additional vector manufacturing services.
-Research and development expense related to this research service agreement with CHOP recognized in the accompanying statements of operations was $0 and $166 for the three months ended March 31, 2023 and 2022, respectively.
-As of March 31, 2023, this agreement has a remaining cost of up to $480.
+Research and development expense related to this research service agreement with CHOP recognized in the accompanying statements of operations was $0 and $166 for the three and six months ended June 30, 2022, respectively.
+No expense was recognized for the three and six months ended June 30, 2023.
+As of June 30, 2023, this agreement has a remaining cost of up to $480.